-SWK 331 Child Welfare: Policies and Practices
+SWK 331 Child Welfare Policies and Practices

 A course designed to offer social work students current and comprehensive information that defines, describes, and analyzes the impact of policies on the welfare of children and families.
+This course is also the required course for the field internship with the Department of Social Services (Child Welfare Education Collaborative).